Written by Maureen Brown, co-founder and CEO of Mosie Baby.

 One option is the Mosie insemination syringe, which was designed specifically for this purpose, and obviously I’m a big fan as it helped us complete our family.
 Mosie has a slit opening to mimic mother nature and provide a more laminar flow for the sperm, no barrel so it doesn’t trap any of the specimen you’re working with, and a rounded end to maximize release and comfort.

-In fact, I'm happy to report a clinical study found Mosie's overall pregnancy rate to be comparable or superior to the pregnancy rates of both timed intercourse and IUI.
+In fact, I'm happy to report a clinical study found Mosie's overall pregnancy rate to be comparable to the pregnancy rates of both intercourse and IUI.

 So you have your syringe and you have your sample, now it’s a matter of getting the sample into the syringe.